geopython/pygeoapi/docs/source/configuration.rst

                 storage_crs: http://www.opengis.net/def/crs/OGC/1.3/CRS84  # optional CRS in which data is stored, default: as 'crs' field
                 storage_crs_coordinate_epoch: 2017.23  # optional, if storage_crs is a dynamic coordinate reference system
                 always_xy: false  # optional should CRS respect axis ordering
+                validator:
+                    name: path.to.validator  # Python path of validation definition
           formatters:  # list of 1..n formatter definitions
               - name: path.to.formatter  # Python path of formatter definition
                 attachment: true  # whether or not to provide as an attachment or normal response